Everyday Food Safety

 Hold frequent training sessions to minimize mistakes and ensure adherence to safety guidelines.
 Additionally, well-trained staff can quickly spot and fix potential hazards.

-Example: A warehouse can hold quarterly training sessions where staff learn about proper hygiene practices, such as wearing gloves when handling goods and understanding the importance of maintaining a clean workspace.
+Example: A warehouse can hold quarterly training sessions where staff learn proper hygiene practices, such as wearing gloves when handling goods and maintaining a clean workspace.
 Regular safety drills can also prepare employees for emergencies.

 3. Use Automated Tracking Systems for Inventory and Traceability